SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - They can serve as an alternative to the `READ TABLE` or `LOOP AT` statements if the ABAP SQL in-memory engine can process the data without requiring a database transfer.
 - Note the general rule: You should use `SELECT` with internal tables as a data source only when SQL functionality exceeds that of ABAP statements, such as in joins.
 For tasks achievable with ABAP statements, it is preferable to use them as they are optimized for internal tables and offer better performance.

-The following example tries to find duplicate entries in internal tables.
-For that purpose, `SELECT` and `LOOP AT` statements are used.
+The following example finds duplicate entries in internal tables.
+It uses a `SELECT` statement with the internal table as the data source.
+However, since the statement executes on the database, a syntax warning appears unless suppressed by the pragma.
+An advisable alternative is the internal-table-specific `LOOP AT` statement, which is optimized for operations on internal tables.

 ```abap
 TYPES: BEGIN OF s_demo,